Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **TVSHOWGUESS: Character Comprehension in Stories as Speaker Guessing;** Yisi Sang et al
 - **Theory of Mind May Have Spontaneously Emerged in Large Language Models;** Michal Kosinski
 - **COMPUTATIONAL LANGUAGE ACQUISITION WITH THEORY OF MIND;** Andy Liu et al
+- **Speaking the Language of Your Listener: Audience-Aware Adaptation via Plug-and-Play Theory of Mind;** Ece Takmaz et al

 ## Cognitive NeuronScience